A new client has expressed interest in speaking to you about their project.

 Now that you know exactly what’s keeping the client up at night, you can directly address how your company can help solve those pain points.

 At this stage it’s really useful if you can use a case study to demonstrate how you’ve eliminated a similar problem for another client.
-Feel free to include a case study in the Practice Ignition proposal as well.
+Feel free to include a case study in the Ignition proposal as well.

 Use facts, statistics, graphs, images, and videos where possible – clients love to see the tangible results of your work.